alyssarose05/Learning_Data_With_Google/README.md

 # Learning Data with Google

 Free access to the Google professional certificates on Coursera were given to me as a perk of my [Data Analytics fellowship with COOP Careers!](https://github.com/alyssarose05/COOP)
-During my fellowship and onwards, I worked on certifications in Data Analytics, Business Intelligence, and Advanced Data Analytics.
+From Aug.
+2024 to Feb.
+2025, I worked on certifications in Data Analytics, Business Intelligence, and Advanced Data Analytics.
 I gained skills with Excel, Tableau, R, Jupyter Notebook, and Python with projects created by the Coursera programs.

 ## Google Data Analytics
 _Tools: Tableau, Excel, R_